 In the first quarter, NCPD provided a primary point of contact for this recommendation and informed the assessment team that they had requested an assessment of their crime analysis capabilities through the National Public Safety Partnership program.
 In the second quarter, NCPD informed the assessment team that this assessment is currently underway.
-The assessment team will review the assessment and recommendations in the upcoming quarters.

 NCPD has not yet submitted evidence of implementation for recommendation 59.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.